ehtisham91/olx-scrapper/README.md

 # Olx-scraper

-It is a cmd application written in Python and it scrapes and downloads an user mobile numbers from olx.
+It is a cmd application written in Python and it scrapes and downloads user mobile numbers from olx.

 For running program, follow below steps